 In the heart of the vineyards, treat yourself to a delicious meal at Le Relais Dionysos and enjoy great vintages at friendly prices.
 You are then invited to the Dionysos boutique for a wide tasting of our wines.
-We also propose a rich assortment of wines accessories, in addition to our collection of furniture that gives a second life to oak wine barrels.
+We also propose a rich assortment of wine accessories, in addition to our collection of furniture that gives a second life to oak wine barrels."

 Good food is served here, and I couldn’t say the same couple years ago.
-Expect to see the same menu for as long as I could remember, but the food has gained a particular class with more flavors to remember!
-Beautifully presented like they do it at gourmet restaurants, served on a black stone board or in a square plate, the chicken, the salad, the goat cheese...
+Expect for it being the same menu as it has been for as long as I can remember, the food has gained a particular class with more flavors to remember!
+Beautifully presented like they do at gourmet restaurants, served on a black stone board or a square plate, the chicken, the salad, the goat's cheese...

 Surrounded by the beautiful vineyards and colors of autumn, I stopped at Kefraya for lunch.
 Waiters from the area welcome you on the terrace.
 At Kefraya, you can ask for a wine tour, take the train around the vineyards, buy your stock of wine, have lunch before driving back to Beirut.

 I had the anis chicken, a slow cooked leg of chicken carefully cooked keeping its heart tender and juicy and served with a side sauce prepared with Arak and spearmint.
 On a rectangular blackboard, the piece of chicken, a yellow baked potato and a violet potato, fresh and crunchy pan grilled vegetables.
 I was coming here with very low expectations but ended up enjoying it to the max!
 Bravo chef.